 Required Advising Conferences

 Students in UChicago College meet with their advisers at least five times during their first year and during Autumn Quarter of their fourth year.
 Students are highly encouraged to meet with their advisers yearly during their second and third years.
 The mandatory adviser meetings are as follows:

-Students who do not complete a required conference by the end of 7th week are prevented from accessing the Course Request System.
-Students who do not attend a required conference by the end of 10th week are prevented from participating in add/drop period until that conference has been held.
+Students who do not attend a required conference by the end of 10th week are prevented from participating in the add/drop period until that conference has been held.
 Students should schedule their appointments well in advance of the deadlines, as advisers are often unable to accommodate last-minute appointments.

 Appointments with a College adviser can be scheduled through our online scheduling system.
 Advising appointments are available weekdays only and must be scheduled no later than 3:00pm the previous business day.